 Therefore, without the knowledge of vision and it's critical importance in learning and concentration, students are too easily and conveniently considered for learning disabilities and ADHD which treatments with either special education or strong psychiatric medications are destructive.
 And believe me there are consequences.
 I've seen a parent in tears because their child couldn't be taught to read not by one but two separate special education programs.

 Schools today neither rule out nor even consider visual problems as a possible cause for poor academics and behavior in students.
 They may have done so decades ago, but unfortunately, those times have gone.
 Psychology has not only made a place for itself in our school systems but has overshadowed the basic fundamentals of seeing and hearing.
-Did you know that in the 1990's the Federal government had implimented a modified medical program to address ADHD in schools and allowed a different definition of the term 'Diagnosis' to exist.
-Unlike medicine, where a diagnosis is arrived at through a differential process involving the ruling out other possible causes, schools have been given the authority to diagnose ADHD in children when 7 out of a list of 9 behaviors are agreed upon to exist in that child by a group usually consisting of educators and assigned health advisors including state-hired pedicatricians, psychologists and psychiatrists.
-Without proper differential testing including an effective visual evaluation by an specially trained optometist, this modified program is a misdiagnosis just waiting to happen!
+Did you know that in the 1990's the Federal government had implemented a modified medical program to address ADHD in schools and allowed a different definition of the term 'Diagnosis' to exist.
+Unlike medicine, where a diagnosis is arrived at through a differential process involving the ruling out other possible causes, schools have been given the authority to diagnose ADHD in children when 7 out of a list of 9 behaviors are agreed upon to exist in that child by a group usually consisting of educators and assigned health advisors including state-hired pediatricians, psychologists and psychiatrists.
+Without proper differential testing including an effective visual evaluation by an specially trained optometrist, this modified program is a misdiagnosis just waiting to happen!

 Project S.A.V.E. is a public awareness project founded by Dr. Makini that stands for 'Supporting Academic & Visual Excellence.'
 Its purpose is to protect our children from this life-altering misfortune!
 Dr. Makini has created a children's visual care approach called Academic Vision Care that can determine if a child is being misdiagnosed.